 Fred also took the opportunity to deliver Wellesley’s letter exonerating Jem from blame to the chief magistrate of the Runners.
 We trust that this should be the end of the affair.

 Our old stable was not without a tenant.
 A ragged boy was asleep in a corner beside a cage containing a few bedraggled chaffinches.
 When he woke to find himself surrounded by bears he was seized with panic, but after he had calmed down he told us in broken English that his name was Giulio, and that he was an Italian orphan who sustained a miserable living by exhibiting his birds in the streets.

 Many of us bears have seen the misery of captivity – the chains, the painful nose rings, the heavy sticks.
 We could not leave those birds imprisoned.
 We told Giulio that we would look after him as well as we could, but the birds must go free.
 To this he agreed, and we opened the cage and our hearts were lightened as they flew out.

 June 27th, 1809.

 The chaffinches did not go far.
 Accustomed to captivity, they are hopping around our quarters, and a pair has started building a nest in a bush outside the stable door.
 We constantly hear their simple song, a succession of quick notes accelerating into a trill and turn.
-Fred can imitate this admirably on his flute but, having perfected it, no longer plays it, as it sends the male birds into a frenzy of emulation.
+Jem can imitate this admirably on his flute but, having perfected it, no longer plays it, as it sends the male birds into a frenzy of emulation.